Relativistic configuration-interaction density functional theory: Nonaxial effects on nuclear $\beta\beta$ decay

-In Fig.~\ref{Fig:0vbb-Compare}, the $M^{0\nu}$ predicted by the ReCD theory and PCDFT are compared with those from other model calculations.
-It is found that uncertainties due to the triaxiality are comparable with those from different model predictions.
-In comparison, the present $M^{0\nu}$ values with triaxiality are much larger than those given by the SM, GCM-SM, and TPSM calculations performed in limited model spaces.
-It is expected that enlarging their model spaces would enhance the corresponding $M^{0\nu}$ values ~\cite{Iwata2016Phys.Rev.Lett.112502,Holt2013Phys.Rev.C064315}.
-The $M^{0\nu}$ value in the IBM calculation is slightly smaller than the present results with triaxiality.
-The IBM-based $M^{0\nu}$ value may also increase after enlarging its model space.
-However, there are arguments that including bosons beyond the like-particle $s$ and $d$ objects would decrease the $M^{0\nu}$ value~\cite{Engel2017ReportsonProgressinPhysics046301}.
-Therefore, it is still not clear how the $M^{0\nu}$ would change after these competitive aspects are simultaneously included in the IBM calculation.
-Some differences are also seen between the present $M^{0\nu}$ with triaxiality and those in the QRPA, which might be partially originated from the assumed spherical or axial symmetry in the QRPA calculations.
+In Fig.~\ref{Fig:NME}c, the $M^{0\nu}$ predicted by the ReCD and PCDFT are compared with those from other model calculations.
+The present $M^{0\nu}$ with triaxiality are much larger than those given by the SM, GCM-SM, and TPSM calculations performed in limited model spaces.
+It is expected that enlarging their model spaces would enhance the corresponding $M^{0\nu}$.
+The $M^{0\nu}$ in the IBM calculation is slightly smaller than the present results with triaxiality.
+The IBM-based $M^{0\nu}$ may also increase after enlarging its model space.
+Some differences are also seen between the present $M^{0\nu}$ with triaxiality and those in the QRPA, which may partially originate from the assumed spherical or axial symmetry in the QRPA calculations.
 The $M^{0\nu}$ given by the ReCD theory with triaxiality is nearly the same as the result in the GCM-CDFT and slightly larger than the one in the GCM-NRDFT.
-The main differences between ReCD theory and GCM calculations are their ways to include the beyond meanfield correlations, which are realized by mixing nuclear axial shapes in the GCM while by mixing different kinds of qp configurations with triaxiality in the ReCD theory.
-It is emphasised that the DFT-based GCM limited to the axial deformation cannot reproduce the spectroscopic properties of $^{76}$Ge and $^{76}$Se~\cite{Rodriguez2017JournalofPhysicsGNuclearandParticlePhysics034002}.
-The $M^{0\nu}$ within DFT-based GCM calculations including the triaxiality is an interesting subject for future investigation.
+It is emphasised that the DFT-based GCM limited to the axial deformation cannot reproduce the spectroscopic properties of $^{76}$Ge and $^{76}$Se.
+Recently, the importance of isoscalar pairing to the $M^{0\nu}$ has been suggested.
+Including the isoscalar pairing in the ReCD theory may slightly reduce the $M^{0\nu}$.
+Investigating the isoscalar pairing effects simultaneously on the spectroscopic properties, $2\nu\beta\beta$ and $0\nu\beta\beta$ decays is an interesting topic in the future.
+Moreover, the predicted NMEs of double Fermi transition with and without triaxiality are respectively 0.837 and 0.170, and those of double Gamow-Teller transition with and without triaxiality are respectively 1.194 and 0.264.
+The results indicate that isospin and spin-isospin symmetries are violated in the ReCD calculations.
+These symmetries might be broken to different extents in different models, which may also influence the predicted $0\nu\beta\beta$-decay NMEs.